From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

 They are often a normal part of the signs and symptoms of early pregnancy.

-You don’t feel so alone on your journey when you know the lesser signs of pregnancy and the more common ones!
+You don’t feel so alone when you know the lesser signs of pregnancy and the more common ones!

 However, if you feel what you are experiencing is off, trust your gut and talk to your doctor.

-Try to have fun and make the best out of your journey despite some of the quirky and weird pregnancy symptoms!
+Try to have fun and make the best of your journey despite some quirky and weird pregnancy symptoms!